sourabh-repo/react-apps/README.md

 ### React Router

 - Simple easy way to route in client side
+- Router: wrap app entry point
+  - HasRouter: uses # in URL
+  - BrowserRouter: uses / in URL
+  - MemoryRouter: no change in URL
+- Route: load the component based on the url
+- Link: Anchor
+- Switch use to load the matched component to URL
+- Redirect is used to redirect pages to a new page
+- use exact prop to match the exact url in Route
+- Use Link or NavLink are use to add Links
+- history, location and match are passed as props to Component loaded by Route
+- Prompt used to show dialog with message before leaving the page.

 ### Flux

 - Unidirection data flow
+- Centeralised dispatcher
+- 3 parts in Flux

+  - Action: Encapsulates events
+  - Dispatcher: central hub
+  - store: holds app state

 ## Learn More